 The Symptoms for Hypomania

-As above but to a lesser degree and slightly more controlled but not by much, it is a fine balance and must be dealt with even though you feel great, as it can easily tip into full mania.
+As above but to a lesser degree, you don’t want them to tip over into mania as this is dangerous.
+With hypomania, you have slightly more control but not by much, it is a fine balance and must be dealt with even though you feel great, as it can easily tip into full mania.